 If a picture says a thousand words, then a workflow is the canvas it’s painted on.

 Building a mobile app like Instagram would traditionally require the expertise of a seasoned software engineer or team.
-As the no-code landscape has continually evolved, however, it’s easier than ever for makers across the world to build their own powerful software.
+As the no-code landscape and visual programming languages have continually evolved, however, it’s easier than ever for makers across the world to build their own powerful software.

 Bubble’s toolset is the gateway for the makers of tomorrow — empowering those from any background to start building something great.
 Our customers are using Bubble to build marketplaces, mobile apps, and even social networks.